wisonye/arch-linux/installation-tutorial-book/src/install-lightdm.md

     </br>

     My personal very bad luck experience, it causes by missing the correct version of `icu` package to be installed.
-I think that's because I installed `lightdm-webkit-theme-aether` via `yay` which always use the latest package, but my `Arch Linux` use another older package.
+I think that's because I installed `lightdm-webkit-theme-aether` via `paru` which always use the latest package, but my `Arch Linux` use another older package.
 That's why no matter what I had tried, it still doesn't work.
 After I run `sudo pacmac -Syc` to upgrade all installed package.
 It works...:)